-South and West Stand Because of the restrictions on car parking it is best to do the following: West Park at Slough Railway Station then train to Ealing Broadway Rail Station and then from outside take the 65 London Bus to Kew Bridge Rail Station North and North West Park at Watford Junction then take the London Overground to Willesdean Junction Rail Station and then take the District underground to Gunnesbury Underground Station.
+South and West Stand Because of the restrictions on car parking it is best to do the following: West Park at Slough Railway Station then train to Ealing Broadway Rail Station and then from outside take the 65 London Bus to Kew Bridge Rail Station North and North West Park at Watford Junction then take the London Overground to Willesden Junction Rail Station and then take the District underground to Gunnersbury Underground Station.
 North East Park at Luton Parkway Railway Station and take the Thameslink to London St Pancras then Piccadilly Line to Hammersmith and then change to the District Line to Gunnersbury Underground Station.
-East Park at Stanstead Airport then take the train to Tottenham Hale Railway Station and then take the underground to to Green Park and then take the Piccadilly Line to Hammersmith and then change to the District Line to Gunnersbury Underground Station.
+East Park at Stanstead Airport then take the train to Tottenham Hale Railway Station and then take the underground to Green Park and then take the Piccadilly Line to Hammersmith and then change to the District Line to Gunnersbury Underground Station.

+\rightarrow 6 mins

 The stadium is only 100 yards from Kew Bridge Railway Station from south Western Trains the stadium is directly attached to Kew Bridge station London bound platform but if this gets busy then use the local route, then turn first left and the ground is in front of you.

-The Alternative is to take the underground to Gunnersbury Underground Station, which is approximately 10 minutes' walk from the stadium.
+Take the underground to Gunnersbury Underground Station, which is approximately 10 minutes' walk from the stadium.
 From the station, walk towards Chiswick roundabout, cross over the roundabout using the crossings and walk along Chiswick High Road - the stadium is on your right.
 The Alternative is taking the 65, 239, 267 and 391 London Bus down to Brentford Fountain Leisure Centre Stop W cross the road there and walk up to the railway station but take a right before the station and the ground is 400 yards in front of you.

 Admission

-Adults £30 (B £28),

-Page 15 Page

-15

-Over 65's £24 (B £22), Under 22's £22 (B £20), Under 18's £8 (B £6)
+Adults: £35-65Seniors: £2518-24s: £25Under 18s: £10

 Brighton & Hove Albion

-Ground - American Express Community Stadium, Village Way, Falmer, Brighton BN1 9BL Main Telephone No: 01273 695 400 Fax No: 01273 648 179 Capacity: 30,250 (all seated) Pitch Size: 115 x 75 yards Club Nickname: The Seagulls Year Ground Opened: 2011 Undersoil Heating: Yes Shirt Sponsors: American Express Kit Manufacturer: Nike Website: www.brightonandandhovealbion.com Programme: £3
+Ground - American Express Community Stadium, Village Way, Falmer, Brighton BN1 9BL

+Main Telephone No: 01273 695 400

+Capacity: 30,250 (all seated)

+Pitch Size: 115 x 75 yards

+Club Nickname: The Seagulls

+Year Ground Opened: 2011

+Undersoil Heating: Yes

+Shirt Sponsors: American Express

+Kit Manufacturer: Nike

+Website: www.brightonandandhovealbion.com

+Programme: £4

-History Facts & Records Founded - 1901 Years at Today's Ground - 7 years First Admitted to the Football League - 1920 from Southern League Founder Member of Division Three and in 1921 Founder Member Division Three South First Official Floodlit Match - April 1961 Goldstone Ground Highest Attendance - 36,747 v Fulham, Division Two, 27/12/1958 at Goldstone Ground Highest Score for - 14-2 v Brighton Amateurs, FA Cup Qualifying Round One 4/10/1902 Highest Against - 0-18 v Norwich City, wartime, 25/12/1940 Highest Scorer in a Season - 36 Peter Ward in 1976/77 Highest Scorer Overall - 174 Robert (Bert) Simmons 1935 - 48 Player with most First Team Appearances - 566 Ernie (Tug) Wilson 1922-36 Colours Page | 16
+History Facts & Records Founded - 1901 Years at Today's Ground - 7 years First Admitted to the Football League - 1920 from Southern League Founder Member of Page Division Three and in 1921 Founder Member Division Three South First Official Floodlit Match - April 1961 Goldstone Ground Highest Attendance - 36,747 v Fulham, Division Two, 27/12/1958 at Goldstone Ground Highest Score for - 14-2 v Brighton Amateurs, FA Cup Qualifying Round One 4/10/1902 Highest Against - 0-18 v Norwich City, wartime, 25/12/1940 Highest Scorer in a Season - 36 Peter Ward in 1976/77 Highest Scorer Overall - 174 Robert (Bert) Simmons 1935 - 48 Player with most First Team Appearances - 566 Ernie (Tug) Wilson 1922-36 Colours